OutThere-JWST/NISPureParallel/README.md

 4) Contamination Modelling.
 Based on the direct image and detection catalog, we create a model of the dispersed image that can be used to model the contamination from overlapping traces.

 5) Spectral Extraction.
-2D Spectra are extracted from the dispered images.
+2D Spectra are extracted from the dispersed images.

 6) Redshift Fitting.